I do a lot of soapboxing about how critical it is to maximize control over your time and attention.

 If you’re curious about quitting the internet for a month or a few weeks or a year – do it!
 Here’s how I prepared last time I quit.

 Quit prep this time was easier.
-Because I’m not trying to escape Pavlovian dopamine triggers this time around, I don’t need to get phone numbers, maps, and weather forecasts.
+Because I’m not trying to escape fully-saturated Pavlovian dopamine triggers this time around, I don’t need to get phone numbers, maps, and weather forecasts.
 If I want a recipe or a weather forecast, I fully intend to look it up.
 But I’m not touching facebook, email, or even text messages.
+I do have a Pavlovian reaction to those three interfaces.

-Really, I guess this time I’m quitting over-commitments.
-Since the internet amplifies my ability to over-commit, I’m stopping.
+Really, I guess this time I’m quitting knee-jerk seeking of opportunities to people-please and over-achieve (and therefore over-commit) that flow into my life via email, facebook, and text messages.
+Since the internet amplifies my ability to over-commit, I’m going cold-turkey.
 And I’ll be using all the free time to come up with iteration #86,789 of Operation-Yes-Life-is-Amazing-But-Please-Stop-Doing-So-Much.
 And to finally give time to things (people, activities) I say are my priorities, but that have been collecting dust on the shelf for a good long while now.

 Happy Unplugging! ♣